 Welcome to Interview #13.

-I am pleased to share with you the wisdom of NCAA Division 2 Women’s Soccer Coach, Isaac Brooks of Union University.
+I am pleased to share with you the wisdom of Isaac Brooks, former coach of Women’s Soccer at Union University.
 Coach Brooks was named the women’s soccer head coach at Union University in 2012.
 In his first two seasons as head coach, he has been given the task of leading Union trough the transition from NAIA to NCAA Division 2.
 He has also been quite active in local youth soccer, with the Jackson Area Wide Soccer Association.

 Speaking with Coach Brooks, you will notice immediately he is passionate about coaching and he cares about people.
 Having coached during the transition from NAIA to NCAA Division 2 he has a great understanding of both classifications.
 From player to assistant to head coach, Isaac Brooks has seen Union University from all angles.